 Since establishing his Rochester, NY practice, Dr. Vito C. Quatela's expertise in revising rhinoplasty procedures performed by other surgeons has led many men and women to the Quatela Center for Plastic Surgery.
-Revision rhinoplasty's goals are the same as a primary rhinoplasty procedure: reshaping the cartilage of the nose to achieve an aesthetically pleasing nose that also allows the patient to breathe well.
+The goals of revision rhinoplasty are the same as a primary rhinoplasty procedure: reshaping the cartilage of the nose to achieve an aesthetically pleasing nose that also allows the patient to breathe well.

-It is an extremely challenging operation that should be performed only by a surgeon such as Dr. Quatela who has extensive experience dealing with the unique issues presented during revision rhinoplasty, such as the presence of scar tissues and lack of structural support.
+It is an extremely challenging operation that should be performed only by a surgeon who has extensive experience dealing with the unique issues presented during revision rhinoplasty, such as the presence of scar tissues and lack of structural support.

 Patients from Buffalo to Syracuse and throughout New York seeking a facial plastic surgeon qualified to perform revision rhinoplasty can request a consultation with Dr. Quatela using our online form.
 Or call our office at (585) 244-1000 to schedule an appointment.